arjun118/CommunityAPI/README.md

 > BULKMAILINGQUEUE="bulkmailingqueue"

-> SECRETKE="secret key for jwt encoding"
+> SECRETKEY="secret key for jwt encoding"

 **_For the file Upload functionality to work, create a service key from your google console (google cloud platform account) and download it.
 Rename it to key.json_**